squarecloudofc/sdk-blob-js/README.md

 ## Documentation

-Visit our [official API documentation](https://docs.squarecloud.app/blob-reference/) for more information about how this service.
+Visit our [official API documentation](https://docs.squarecloud.app/blob-reference/) for more information about this service.

 ## Getting Started